Chandana082467/Speech_recognition_model/README.md

 ## Contributions
 Contributions to this project are welcome!
 Whether you want to improve the model's architecture, add new features, or fix bugs, please feel free to submit pull requests.

-## Acknowledgments
-We would like to acknowledge the open-source community and the developers of the Python libraries and frameworks used in this project.
-Additionally, special thanks to anyone who contributes to this project to make speech emotion recognition more accessible and accurate.

-Get ready to explore the fascinating world of speech emotion recognition with Python.
-Happy coding!